soumyadipdas37/finescoop.github.io/source/_posts/campaigners_fear_traffic_congestion_will_spiral_out_of_control_this_week.md

 Pop-up bike lanes with protected space for cycling, wider pavements, and cycle and bus-only corridors are part of the &pound;250 million scheme.
 Earlier this month it was also reported&nbsp; that there was also growing unrest over the changes to street landscapes in areas such as Oxfordshire, Cambridgeshire and Crystal Palace in South London.
 Islington Council intends to turn a third of its roads into &#039;people friendly streets&#039; by the end of 2020 using bollards, no entry signs and cameras to close &#039;rat-runs&#039;.
-Responding to claims the road closures were &#039;anti working class&#039;, Islington Council leader Richard Watts tweeted &#039;Car ownership in inner-London is linked to income.
+Responding to claims the road closures were &#039;anti working class&#039;, Islington Council leader Richard Watts tweeted: &#039;Car ownership in inner-London is linked to income.
 &#039;The richer you are, the more likely you are to own a car.
 Truth is we&#039;re stopping affluent people polluting working class communities.
 Roadworks on London Bridge are pictured on May 18 as the lockdown began to be eased &#039;The protests on Upper Street are being coordinated by an outside group and many of the attendees aren&#039;t Islington residents.